jxhou/ContentExplorer/design docs/ngrx for state management.md

 Each module can have multiple sub-module states.

 The selectors can be defined in each *.reducer.ts, or in a separate *.selectors.ts file residing in selectors folder if complicated selector composition is needed.
-The basic selectors are still defined in *.selectors.ts, while composite selectors using createSelector() utility are defined in *.selectors.ts.
+The basic selectors are still defined in *.reducer.ts, while composite selectors using createSelector() utility are defined in *.selectors.ts.

 4. reducer content:
 Each *.reducer.ts file define a sub-module state interface, and an initial state for the sub-module along with reducer function.
 Basic element selectors of the state are also defined.